MatthewMckee4/course-notes/notes/year_3/computing_science/systems_programming/notes.typ

 We can use *pointer arithmetic* to modify the value of a pointer.
 - Add/subtract a number to/from a pointer to get a new pointer.
-- Subtract two pointers from each other
+- Subtract two pointers from each other to get a signed integer.
 - Compare pointers

 Pointers cannot be added or multiplied